 If you are opting for LDLT, the donor also needs to be evaluated for fitness to donate (part of) his liver.

 Please note that the liver transplant is an expensive operation and there are several pre-operation and post-operation expenses.
 Some of these are:

 1. Different tests and treatments required before the doctors’ team confirm that you need a transplant.

 2. Liver workup (recipient evaluation).
 There is a package for this (currently around 1.5 Lakhs).

 3. Liver workup of the donor.
-There is a package for this activity also.
+There is a package for this also.

-4. Some additional tests that may be recommended after the workup that are not covered under the package but are needed for some patients.
+4. Some additional tests that may be recommended after the workup and are not covered under the package but are needed for some patients.

 5. The cost of the liver transplant.
-This is around 25 lakhs for LDLT and 28 lakhs for DDLT.
+This is around 24 lakhs for LDLT and 27 lakhs for DDLT (might have changed, please verify).
 This covers a certain number of days in the ICU and a few days in the room.
 If you have to stay in the hospital longer than what the package covers, you have to pay for the room and other expenses like medicines separately.

 6. Cost of tests and medicines to be taken after the operation.
 This is quite high initially (around Rs 1 lakh per month) but goes down after a few months.
 There are some medicines you have to take life-long.

 7. There can be considerable additional spend if you need a hospital admission due to some complication (though not so common, some people have spent several days in the ICU after the operation, beyond the free stay covered in the package).

 7. Cost of travel, stay, food, transport, etc while you stay in Chennai (and other operating centres, if applicable).